-Bio: My work focuses on depictions of the past in Middle Eastern and European medieval literature, particularly in the Iranian world and the British Isles.
+Sam Lasman is a recent graduate of the Department of Comparative Literature and a Humanities Teaching Fellow.
+Lasman's work focuses on depictions of the past in Middle Eastern and European medieval literature, particularly in the Iranian world and the British Isles.
 Primary interests include the role of the marvelous/supernatural/uncanny in works set in the past; the role of historical/fantastical narratives in shaping identity in the medieval period and beyond; and considerations of subjectivity in accounts of the past.
-I am a Chicago Center for Teaching Fellow for 2018-19, and a recipient of a Summer 2018 FLAS Fellowship for the study of Arabic in Amman, Jordan.
+Lasman was a 2019-2020 Fellow at the Franke Institute for the Humanities, a Chicago Center for Teaching Fellow for 2018-19, and a recipient of a Summer 2019 Nicholson Research Grant as well as a Summer 2018 FLAS Fellowship for the study of Arabic in Amman, Jordan.

 Workshops: Persian Circle/Anjoman-e Sokhan (Coordinator, 2018-19), Animal/Non-Human Studies (Co-coordinator, 2018-19); Medieval Studies (Co-coordinator, 2016-17)